-Once the FQDN has been validated using this method, CHTCA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
+Once the FQDN has been validated using this method, CHTCA MAY also issue TLS certificates for other FQDNs that end with all the labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.
 This method of validation confirms to Section 3.2.2.4.14 of the Baseline Requirements.

-If a wildcard would fall within the label immediately to the left of a registry-controlled or public suffix, CHTCA refuses issuance unless the applicant proves its rightful control of the entire Domain Namespace. (e.g. CHTCA will NOT issue ".com.tw" or ".local").
+If the FQDN portion of any Wildcard Domain Name is "registry-controlled" or is a "public suffix", CHTCA refuses issuance unless the Applicant proves its rightful control of the entire Domain Namespace. (e.g. CHTCA MUST NOT issue ".com.tw" or ".local").
 If using the PSL, CHTCA consults the "ICANN DOMAINS" section only, not the "PRIVATE DOMAINS" section.
-CHTCA is not prohibited from issuing a Wildcard Certificate to the Registrant of an entire gTLD, provided that control of the entire namespace is demonstrated in an appropriate way.